Answer a few simple questions to make your document in minutes

 This method is, in many cases, much less expensive than working with the average law firm.
 If necessary, you can prepare a Medical PoA on behalf of a family member, and then help that person sign after you've drafted it.
 Please remember that for a PoA form to be considered legally valid, the principal must be a mentally competent adult when they sign.
 If the principal has already been declared incompetent, a conservatorship may be required.
 When managing this situation, it is best for you to talk to a lawyer.

-Every person over 18 years old should have a Healthcare Power of Attorney.
+Every person over 18 years old should have a Medical Power of Attorney.
 Even though it is challenging to acknowledge, a time could come when you aren't able to make your own healthcare decisions.
 Common occasions in which a PoA may be helpful include:

-Regardless of whether this New York Healthcare Power of Attorney is being created as a result of an emergency or as part of a long-term plan, notarization and/or witnesses can help to protect your agent if someone doubts their privileges and authority.
+Regardless of whether this New York Medical Power of Attorney is being created as a result of an emergency or as part of a long-term plan, notarization and/or witnesses can help to protect your agent if someone doubts their privileges and authority.

-When discussing the subjects of estate planning and elder care with legal or medical professionals, you might find that "healthcare power of attorney" and "healthcare proxy" are used interchangeably.
+When discussing the subjects of estate planning and elder care with legal or medical professionals, you might find that "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" are used interchangeably.
 In actuality, they are one and the same.
 That being said, you should keep in mind that it is absolutely possible to establish power of attorney over affairs that are not health-related.
 In that case, "proxy" is not typically used.

 New York Medical PoA forms are usually simple to make; however, you or your agent could still have questions.
 Getting an attorney to double-check your document can take a lot of time if you do it alone.
 Another approach could be through Rocket Lawyer attorney services.
 Premium members can request guidance from an experienced attorney or pose additional questions.
-As always, you can live confidently with Rocket Lawyer by your side.
+As always, you can Live Confidently® with Rocket Lawyer by your side.

 The cost of working with a traditional legal provider to create a Medical Power of Attorney could total anywhere from $200 to $500, based on your location.
 Rocket Lawyer offers much more than many other Power of Attorney template providers that you might find elsewhere.
 As a Rocket Lawyer Premium member, you can get up to a 40% discount when hiring an attorney from our network.